top of page

 AGEING & AGE-RELATED DISEASE

-Dr Laura Bramwell is currently working on deciphering the role of sex hormones in ageing.
+Dr Laura Sinclair is currently working on deciphering the role of sex hormones in ageing.

 COVID-19

-PhD student, Merlin Davies, is currently developing a new animal free tool to detect COVID-19.
+PhD student, Merlin Davies, developed a new animal free tool to detect COVID-19.
 You can learn more about his most recent published paper here.

 DIABETES